 Having oily skin doesn’t necessarily make you more likely to have acne, but the two do often go hand-in-hand.
 No matter your issue, this blemish-busting face wash is the solution.
 The star of the show is 2% salicylic acid (the maximum strength you can get in an over-the-counter product), one of the best acne-fighting ingredients out there, known for its ability to dissolve oil to keep pores clear and breakouts at bay.
 True to its name, it does have a refreshingly citrus-y grapefruit scent, but that grapefruit does more than just smell nice.
 It’s also a great source of vitamin C, an excellent skin-brightening ingredient.

 This clay cleanser packs through dirt and oil to reveal clear, clean skin.
-It contains the antibacterial qualities of Fuller's Earth Clay, zinc oxide and eucalyptus oil, as well as the oil regulating properties of niacinamide.
+It contains the antibacterial qualities of Fuller's Earth Clay, zinc oxide, and eucalyptus oil, as well as the oil regulating properties of niacinamide.
 Users love that it also provides a cooling, calming feeling that makes it a hero to acne-prone skin.

 We'll just say it–some face washes are pretty subpar at removing makeup.
 This Drunk Elephant cleanser is not one of them.
 Its creamy formula contains a blend of mild surfactants and emollients to remove all makeup, oil, and grime, and it rinses off totally clean.
-An added bonus?
+A bonus?
 It's gentle enough to use around the eyes, which we love.

 Micellar waters are fan favorites among both sensitive and oily skin types; the former appreciate that they’re free of potentially irritating detergents, while the latter like that they’re oil-free and don’t leave behind any residue.
 They work thanks to micelles, tiny particles that attach to and whisk away dirt, oil, and other grime.